Fraud and scams

 The National Trading Standards Scams Team (NTSST) have created a website called Friends against Scams which has been designed to tackle the lack of scams awareness by providing information about scams and those who fall victim to them.

-There is also a training package which provides information about mail, telephone, internet and doorstep scams and frauds.
-This is use to both the public and organisations.
+Friends against Scams training provides information about mail, telephone, internet and doorstep scams and frauds.
+This is useful for both the public and organisations.